Mikko-Finell/mad-ca/internal/sims/ecology/rules_specification.md

 ## 6. Lava Dynamics

-* **Injection:** Each vent increases its tile’s lava height (capped at 7) and temperature to 1.0.
-Neighboring outflow cells inherit at least height 1, become lava, and are marked as tips.
-Vegetation and burning data on affected cells are cleared immediately.【F:internal/sims/ecology/ecology.go†L2336-L2408】
+* **Injection:** Each vent tracks a finite `massRemaining` reservoir and a target head height.
+Each tick it injects `ceil(Kp × max(0, head − surface))` units (capped by remaining mass and height limit 7), reheating the vent tile to 1.0 and refreshing the designated outlet cell as an advancing tip.
+Reservoir depletion removes the vent automatically.【F:internal/sims/ecology/ecology.go†L2398-L2487】
 * **Tip advancement:** Tips attempt to move forward each tick.
 The movement chance is `lavaBaseSpeed × temp / (1 + lavaSpeedAlpha × height)` unless forced by overflow.
 Candidate destinations score `1.0·slope + 0.6·alignment + 0.8·channel − 0.5·rain − 2.0·uphill`.
 Moves proceed when the best score ≥0.9 (or ≥0 when forced).
-If the source column is tall enough (height ≥3) and a second candidate scores within 0.75, a split may spawn an extra branch (25 % chance).【F:internal/sims/ecology/ecology.go†L2568-L2709】
+If the source column is tall enough (height ≥3) and a second candidate scores within 0.75, a split may spawn an extra branch (25 % chance).【F:internal/sims/ecology/ecology.go†L2574-L2725】
 * **Pooling & overflow:** Failed tips thicken the trunk (up to height 7).
-They may fill adjacent low cells with stationary pools (`dir = -1`), which cool faster and can overflow later.【F:internal/sims/ecology/ecology.go†L2711-L2759】
+They may fill adjacent low cells with stationary pools (`dir = -1`); low-flux pools cool fastest under the flux-weighted cooling rule and can overflow later when reheated.【F:internal/sims/ecology/ecology.go†L2727-L2797】【F:internal/sims/ecology/ecology.go†L2805-L2864】
-* **Cooling & crusting:** Temperature falls by the formula in §4.4.
-When `temp ≤ 0.15`, thick flows shed one unit of height; once height reaches 1, cooled lava solidifies to `Rock`.
-Heat is clamped to ≤0.35 when crusting so flows can restart gently if reheated.【F:internal/sims/ecology/ecology.go†L2772-L2823】
+* **Cooling & crusting:** Flux-aware cooling from §4.4 subtracts temperature then applies a hysteresis threshold: when `temp ≤ Tc` lava sheds one unit (clamped to ≥1) and its heat is capped at `min(Tc + Teps, lavaReheatCap)`.
+Once thickness reaches 1 and falls below the threshold it solidifies to `Rock` and clears lava metadata.【F:internal/sims/ecology/ecology.go†L2805-L2864】
 * **Channel memory:** Tiles that advanced gain +0.15 channel weight (clamped ≤1).
 Global decay (0.5 % per tick) keeps flow paths semi-permanent without locking them forever.【F:internal/sims/ecology/ecology.go†L2825-L2844】
 * **Tip detection:** After updates, tips are recomputed using temperature, height, and local lava connectivity (≤2 lava neighbors).【F:internal/sims/ecology/ecology.go†L2846-L2881】